Everything You Need to Know About AWS Penetration Testing Report

 AWS Inspector evaluates the security of applications by reviewing server-side configurations and then testing the live instances for compliance with AWS security best practices.

-Inspector performs a wide range of security checks against your applications and infrastructure and provides you with detailed reports about your AWS resources.
+The inspector performs a wide range of security checks on your applications and infrastructure and provides you with detailed reports about your AWS resources.
 Security checks include AWS resource inventory checks for EC2 instances, VPCs, IAM users and groups, and IAM policies.
-Compliance checks for controlling access to AWS resources.
+Compliance checks are performed to control access to AWS resources.
 AWS best practices checks that ensure that you are following AWS security and compliance best practices.

 2. AWS Security Hub